Your Questions Answered…

 What information is needed to receive a quote and advice?

-Firstly, to get a feel of the amount of work involved, we’d need a very brief review of your books and records.
-Additionally, we’d need a copy of your last financial accounts prepared by your current accountant to provide relevant advice.
+To get a feel of the amount of work involved.
+We’d need a very brief review of your books and records.
+Additionally, we’d need a copy of your last financial accounts prepared by your current accountant.
 If there’s anything you need help with and think it’s relevant for us to know, please contact us.

 What are the deadlines for Personal Tax /Self-assessment return filing?